 Consider this your go-to app for a range of stretching routines.
 If you’re not sure where to start, then this app is perfect for you, thanks to its wide variety of content.

-Allows you to build your own routine, pain relief, Provides detailed instruction and video demonstrations posture correction.
-Or you can stick to stretching routines designed specifically for runners, like the three-minute prerun warmup or the five-minute postrun cooldown.
+Pick from six different categories, including warmup, cooldown, pain relief, Doesn’t offer consistent narration for each video posture correction.
+Or you can stick to stretching routines designed specifically for runners, like the three-minute prerun warmup Amazing Runners World Show postrun cooldown.

 The app is very versatile, and you can customize different sequences by changing the duration of each move or switching up the instructor’s voice.
 Plus, you can create your own routine in the app, by selecting the “my training” tab, then clicking the “add exercise” option to add exercises from the library of content.
 This allows you to curate a sequence built for your body.